Conor Oberst: Early life and education

 Conor Mullen Oberst was born on February 15, 1980, the youngest of three boys, and raised in Omaha, Nebraska, to Matthew Ryan Oberst Sr., an information manager for Mutual of Omaha, and Nancy Oberst, an elementary education director for Omaha Public Schools.
 Oberst had two older brothers, Matthew Ryan Oberst Jr. and Justin H. Oberst.
 Matthew was a teacher and part-time musician until his death in 2016, and helped finance one of Oberst's self-released independent albums.
 Matt was also in the indie band Sorry About Dresden, which Conor played in from time to time.
 Conor has been writing and releasing music from a very young age, releasing his first solo album when he was 13.

 Oberst was educated at St. Pius X/St. Leo School in Omaha, Nebraska, where he was in the school choir and other musical groups, and Creighton Preparatory School, also in Omaha, Nebraska.
-He briefly was enrolled at the University of Nebraska and dropped out after three semesters to tour.
+He briefly was enrolled at the University of Nebraska–Lincoln and dropped out after three semesters to tour.